%20(1).png)

 It positions itself not as a warm-up utility, but as a full deliverability platform.
 That difference matters.

-Here’s how it stands apart, in brief:
+Here's how it stands apart:

-There’s no per-inbox pricing.
-You pay based on total daily warm-up volume, whether that’s 3 inboxes or 300.
+There's no per-inbox pricing.
+You pay based on total daily warm-up volume, whether that's 3 inboxes or 300.
+Plans start at $29/month for 200 warm-up emails/day across unlimited inboxes.

 Beyond warm-up, Mailivery includes: